dwweiss/bruteforce/README.md

 # bruteforce

 ### Purpose
-Brute force scanning of configuration parameters of neural networks.
+Brute force scanning of optimal configuration parameters of neural networks.

 ### Motivation
 Optimal parameters of neural networks can be difficult to estimate from theoretical considerations.
 It is mathematically proven that neural networks work effectively for many regression problems.